Charlie Hill, Director

-BLS teaching staff are selected from diverse areas of the University (the College of Business, College of Letters and Science, College of Education and Human Services, College of Nursing and the Counseling Center).
+BLS teaching staff are selected from diverse areas of the University (the College of Business, College of Letters and Science, College of Education and Human Services, and the College of Nursing).
 In addition, visiting lecturers are invited to join the BLS teaching staff.

 Undergraduate: The LLCE Division offers two degrees:

 Bachelor of Liberal Studies (BLS) degree program offers a major in Liberal Studies.
 Within the major the program offers a choice of two emphases: (1) Organizational Administration, and 2) Leadership Development.